 -Consult with your doctor if you have any medical condition before practicing yoga.

 -Morning time is bext to start.
 Stomach should be empty or atleast after 1-2 hours of food intake is good time.

 -All asanas should be done with calm and composed condition.
-Try not to elevate your heart bits.

 -You should feel happy while practicing the asana's and it shouldnt be painful.

 -Practicing the asanas on regularly at routine time will make you towards perfection and that should bring all benefits to you body and mind.

 Suggested sequence of what to follow during yoga practice:

 Sukshma Vyayam(Warmup) -> Asana's -> Pranayam -> Meditation